Reading for graduate students

 I read this book over my wife's shoulder while she was reading it for her M.B.A.

-It's a fun read, and among other things, it will make you reconsider how you're conveying your message to your audience.
+It's a fun read, and it will make you reconsider how you're conveying your message to your audience.
 Small tweaks can make a big difference.

 Though not a text, I highly recommend a good presentation remote.